Filip Lazarov: Club

+National team

 Filip Lazarov was a member of the Macedonian national team.
 He finished 11th at the 2009 World Cup, fifth at the 2012 European Championship, 14th at the 2013 World Cup, 9th at the 2015 World Cup, 11th at the 2016 European Championship, 15th at the 2017 World Cup, 11th at the 2018 European Championship, and 15th at the 2019 World Cup.
 By 2019, he had made 77 international appearances, scoring 140 goals.

 Coaching

-He is a current coach of Düsseldorf-Ratingen.
+He is currently the coach of Düsseldorf-Ratingen.

 Personal

 Filip is the younger brother of Kiril Lazarov.

 Trophies

 Lazarov has won 9 national championships and 10 national cup and 2 supercup tournaments for three different clubs.
 In international club tournaments, his best results are two times championship winner.